-- 1. Purchase cards are meant to replace the Local Purchase Order. - 2.
-Purchase cards can be used to purchase goods and services up to the value of \$1,500.00 before tax and shipping. - 3.
+1. Purchase cards are meant to replace the Local Purchase Order.

+- 2. Purchase cards can be used to purchase goods and services up to the value of \$1,500.00 before tax and shipping. - 3.
 Individual purchase card transactions must not be used cumulatively to exceed the \$1,500.00 limit. - 4.
 Purchase cards must not be used to split purchases of similar items that individually are below the \$1,500.00, but in total exceed the \$1,500.00 limit. - 5.
-Purchase cards must not be used to purchase gift cards, gifts or alcohol. - 6.
-Purchase cards must not under any circumstances be used for travel, living or entertainment expenses, advances, personal purchases or any other personal use. - 7.
-Purchase cards can be used to purchase goods for business meeting expense, i.e. food for a supper meeting. - 8.
-Purchase cards should not be used to purchase vehicle fuel or vehicle rentals.
+Purchase cards must not under any circumstances be used for travel, living or entertainment expenses, advances, personal purchases or any other personal use. - 6.
+Purchase cards can be used to purchase goods for business meeting expense, i.e. food for a supper meeting. - 7.
+Purchase cards should not be used to purchase vehicle fuel for personal use or vehicle rentals.

-- Only the person whose name is on the card can use it.
-Do not lend the card for others to use.
-The cardholder is ultimately responsible for all purchases made on his/her card. - 10.
-Purchase cards must be kept in the cardholder's possession and should be kept secure. - 11.
-If you are unsure as to whether a purchase is allowable, please contact the Budget and Accounting Manager. - 12.
-All goods and services purchased directly from a vendor must be supported by a credit card receipt and the vendor's invoice or receipt. - 13.
-Cardholders must ensure that the transactions do not violate any of the applicable restrictions before purchases can be made either over the telephone or via the intranet (secured sites only). - 14.
-Where permissible, goods purchased over the intranet require that the purchase transaction screen be printed and retained as well as the vendor's invoice and receiving slip. - 15.
-Where permissible, purchases made by telephone require a record of the transaction be retained, including a confirmation number, if applicable, as well as the invoice and receiving slip. - 16.
-On a weekly basis (by Tuesday of the following week), purchase card transactions must be "verified" by the cardholder where goods or services have been received. - 17.
+- 8. Only the person whose name is on the card can use it.
+The card must not be lent for others to use.
+The cardholder is ultimately responsible for all purchases made on his/her card. - 9.
+Purchase cards must be kept in the cardholder's possession and should be kept secure. - 10.
+If you are unsure as to whether a purchase is allowable, please contact the Budget and Accounting Manager. - 11.
+All goods and services purchased directly from a vendor must be supported by a credit card receipt and the vendor's invoice or receipt. - 12.
+Cardholders must ensure that the transactions do not violate any of the applicable restrictions before purchases can be made either over the telephone or via the internet (secured sites only). - 13.
+Where permissible, goods purchased over the internet require that the purchase transaction screen be printed and retained as well as the vendor's invoice and receiving slip. - 14.
+Where permissible, purchases made by telephone require that a record of the transaction be retained, including a confirmation number, if applicable, as well as the invoice and receiving slip. - 15.
+On a weekly basis (by Tuesday of the following week), purchase card transactions must be "verified" by the cardholder where goods or services have been received. - 16.
 Immediately following the verification, the Cardholder Review Transaction Report is printed and the purchase card slips and invoices are attached to it.
-The report is signed and forwarded to the appropriate personnel to be finalized, or if it is required, forwarded to the Supervisor/Manager/Principal for authorization.
-They will submit to the appropriate personnel after they authorize the expenditures. - 18.
-Cards that are lost or stolen must be reported immediately to the Bank of Montreal through its toll free number 1-800-283-2263. - 19.
+The report is signed and forwarded to the appropriate personnel to be finalized, or if it is required, forwarded to the Supervisor/Manager/Principal for authorization, who will submit it to the appropriate personnel after they authorize the expenditures. - 17.
+Cards that are lost or stolen must be reported immediately to the Bank of Montreal through its toll free number 1-800-283-2263. - 18.
 The cardholder must immediately advise his supervisor and the Department/District Administrator.